Star Wars Black Series Holiday Edition

 Who Collects Holiday Edition Figures?

-Holiday Edition figures serve a specific collector audience — those who want whimsical, seasonal Black Series figures for display during the holiday period or as a lighthearted complement to a serious display.
+Holiday Edition figures serve a specific collector audience — those who want whimsical, seasonal Black Series figures for display during the holiday period or as a lighthearted complement to a serious collection.
 The trooper moulds used are familiar Black Series bodies, which means the figures have genuine structural quality rather than being novelty cheapware.
 The festive paint jobs are executed with the same care as mainline figures.

 Collecting Strategy

 Holiday Edition figures are typically limited compared to mainline releases, and the retailer-exclusive distribution means acquisition at launch requires access to multiple specific retailers.
 On the secondary market, Holiday Edition figures trade at modest premiums above retail given the limited production — not the dramatic premiums of popular mainline exclusives, but enough to make purchasing at launch preferable.
 The 2020 wave figures are the oldest and most subject to secondary market pricing, while more recent releases are generally findable at or near retail during the season of their release.
+The 2025 wave’s shift toward wide retail availability reduces the acquisition challenge significantly.

 Holiday vs Halloween — Different Collectors, Different Appeal